 • Put it on your trade show graphics

 Keep your marketing messages focused on the key marketing message or selling point.
-Speak to your customers in language they understand about how your product or service can solve their problem or increase their bottom line and why, always stressing your key bottom line benefit or unique selling proposition.
+Speak to your customers in language they understand.
+How can your product or service can solve their problem or increase their bottom line?
+Reinforce your key bottom line benefit or unique selling proposition.

 Need help identifying your company’s unique selling proposition?

 Most small technology companies don’t have the budget for a marketing communications manager to guide them through this process.
-It’s hard to see the forest for the trees, and working with a marketing professional that understands your industry makes all the difference in the world.
+It’s hard to see the forest for the trees, and working with a marketing professional that understands your industry makes all the difference.
 At MDC Techmarketing, every project begins with the identification of a key marketing message that speaks to your customers and prospects in their language.
 We can help you lead your customers through the buying process to increase sales.
-Call 978-921-2650 for a free consultation.
+Call 978-921-2650 to learn more.